534 posts • joined 24 Oct 2014

 Your assertion that someone at the rank of constable is somehow an inexperienced noob is entirely misguided.

 A police officer may spend their entire career at the rank of constable - it doesn't mean they're thick or unambitious.
 There is a very wide range of roles available at that rank.
 Perhaps an individual doesn't want to become sergeant.
 Perhaps they’re happy doing what they’re doing or don’t want the additional responsibility.
 Ranks in the UK police cannot be compared to the British Army.
 PC is not equivalent to Lance Corporal.

-HPE slashes Windows Server 2019 licence costs – if you buy direct for its AMD Epyc Rome-powered servers
+AMD helps Dell, HPE, Lenovo to cut Windows Server 2019 licence costs – if you buy tin packing Epyc Rome CPUs

 Who was behind that stunning Twitter hack?
 State spies?
 Probably this Florida kid, say US prosecutors

 Brit retailer John Lewis to catapult 111 tech bods over to Capgemini weeks after dumping 244 on Wipro